 Even if you have a well-planned itinerary and the most experienced guides in your party, this doesn’t mean that your first climb will be an easy adventure.
 Spend some time getting acquainted with the mountain.
 A quick google search can lead you to basic info like how difficult the climb is, what the trail is like, what natural hazards to watch out for (cliffs, sharp rocks, or leeches for example), and how long the hike is going to be.
 Even better, you can read blog posts that detail other people’s experiences with climbing your chosen mountain.
 Not only will you get valuable tips, but also have an idea of what to expect once you’re there.

 3. Prepare yourself physically.

 Don’t underestimate the level of fitness needed for mountain climbing.
 It is a strenuous physical activity and requires a huge amount of bodily effort.
 If you’ve been skipping your workouts or leading a semi-sedentary lifestyle before your climb, it’s time to start on some serious conditioning.
 Jogging or brisk walking are great exercises to help increase your endurance and stamina for the long hike.
 Forego the elevators at work and take the stairs to build your leg strength.
-And don’t forget to add some bodyweight exercises to your regimen, to ensure that you’re strong enough to haul your entire body, plus your stuff,
+And don’t forget to add some bodyweight exercises to your regimen, to ensure that you’re strong enough to haul your entire body, plus your stuff, up that mountain.

 4. Dress and pack right.